 - 1998: Ground breaking ceremonies marked the beginning of an ambitious expansion program for construction of over 30,000 square feet of space and renovation of 12,000 square feet of existing space.

 - 2000: The Grand Opening special events were held February 11 - 20, 2000.
 The Capital Campaign was concluded.

 - 2002: The Arkansas Arts Center honored director Townsend Wolfe upon his retirement after 34 years of distinguished service.

 - 2002: In the fall, the Arkansas Arts Center welcomed Dr. Ellen A. "Nan" Plummer, an art historian, educator and administrator from the Toledo Museum of Art, as the new Executive Director.

 - 2003: The Decorative Arts Museum (DAM) was closed.
 Contemporary Craft exhibitions were moved to the Arkansas Arts Center.
 The AAC adopted a 3 year Strategic Plan.

-- 2011: The Arkansas Arts Center named Todd Herman of Columbia, South Carolina, as its new executive director.
-Herman served for six years as chief curator for the Columbia Museum of Art, and is the center's third director since 1968.
+- 2011: The Arkansas Arts Center named Todd Herman as its new executive director.
+Herman served for six years as chief curator for the Columbia Museum of Art in Columbia, South Carolina, and is the center's third director since 1968.